Exploring the Morality of Markets

 • How do individual rights function in a capitalist society?

-The Clemson Institute for the Study of Capitalism is pleased to announce that it will be holding its eighth annual summer conference for undergraduate and graduate students on Liberty, Free Markets and Moral Character over Memorial Day Weekend 2014 (May 22 - May 25) on the campus of Clemson University in Clemson, SC.
-For the first time, this event will be co-sponsored by the Foundation for Economic Education.
+The Clemson Institute for the Study of Capitalism is pleased to announce that it will be holding its ninth annual summer conference for undergraduate and graduate students on Liberty, Free Markets and Moral Character over Memorial Day Weekend 2015 (May 21 - May 24) on the campus of Clemson University in Clemson, SC.
+We are happy to be co-hosting this event again with the Foundation for Economic Education.

 Andrew BernsteinAndrew Bernstein holds a Ph.D. in Philosophy from the Graduate School of the City University of New York.
 He is the author of The Capitalist Manifesto: The Historic, Economic, and Philosophic Case for Laissez-Faire (2005); Objectivism in One Lesson: An Introduction to the Philosophy of Ayn Rand (2008); Capitalism Unbound: The Incontestable Moral Case for Individual Rights (2010); and Capitalist Solutions (2011).
 He has taught Philosophy at SUNY Purchase, at Marist College, at Hunter College, and at several other New York-area colleges.
 He has lectured at Harvard University, Yale University, Stanford University, the University of Chicago, the United States Military Academy at West Point, and many other outstanding universities.
 He is the 2013-14 Hayek Visiting Scholar at the Clemson Institute for the Study of Capitalism at Clemson University, where he is writing a new book, entitled: Heroes and Hero Worship: An Examination of the Nature and Importance of Heroism.